Guidance and information for providers of developmental disability services.

-- Developmental Disabilities Agency (DDA) providing individual or group developmental therapy
+- Developmental disabilities agency providing individual or group developmental therapy

-The Department will complete an exception review of plans or addendums requesting services that exceed the assigned budget authorized by the assessor if services are needed to assure the health of safety of participants and the services requested are required based on medical necessity.
+The department will complete an exception review of plans or addendums requesting services that exceed the assigned budget authorized by the assessor if services are needed to assure the health or safety of participants and the services requested are medically necessary.

-For more information on how to request a Health or Safety Exception Review and additional documents please visit Exception Review Information
+For more information on how to request a health or safety exception review and additional documents, visit Exception Review Information

-For more information on how to request a Health or Safety Exception Review and additional documents please visit Exception Review Information for Supported Employment
+For more information on how to request a health or safety exception review and additional documents, visit Exception Review Information for Supported Employment

-Any participant/legal guardian who would like to request additional budget dollars based on a change in condition may submit a change in condition request if they believe they have met the following requirements:
+Any participant or legal guardian who would like to request additional budget dollars based on a change in condition may submit a change in condition request if they believe they have met both of the following requirements: